rubiojr/lstack/docs/getting-started.md

 # Getting started with lstack

+Currently Ubuntu (Precise, Trusty, Utopic) is the only Linux distribution supported.

 ## Install it (Ubuntu PPA)

 The recommended way is to install it from the PPA: